 Concluding remarks

 Discussion in regard to microdosing must be open and a right of choice.
 Avoid sensationalism or overpromising outcomes.
-Provide a balance by representing the facts so your clients can make decisions that will meet their intentions and values.
+Present the facts fairly so your clients can make informed decisions that align with